paigewil/capstone/capstone_report.md

 #### Approach:

 Since our main question is one of classification; predicting whether a Connecticut State Police traffic stop ends in arrest or not, a supervised classification machine learning algorithm is necessary.
 Our outcome variable is is\_arrested while a data wrangled subset of the remaining variables in our original dataset make up the predictors.
-We used almost all of the remaining variables because, as we saw in the visualization and statistics section, all the variables tested had a statistically significant relationship with our outcome variable, making it difficult to pare down.
+We used all of the remaining variables because, as we saw in the visualization and statistics section, all the variables tested had a statistically significant relationship with our outcome variable, making it difficult to pare down.
 Feature selection was explored, but the results did not yield noticeable changes to performance.

 The details of the data wrangling and NA handling are enumerated below, however, a comprehensive list of the 27 predictor variables used in the final algorithm is as follows: